NetLogo/HubNet-Web-Extension/README.md

 ## HubNet Web Extension

 The HubNet Web Extension is a NetLogo extension that allows JavaScript clients to connect to NetLogo.
-Hopefully, this includes iphones and ipads as well.
+Hopefully, this includes iPhones and iPads as well.

+This is experimental, proof-of-concept type code.

 ## Credits